adityachugh02/hangman/README.md

 # Hangman
 ## Description
-This game lets you play Hangman without seeing the horror of a man being hanged!
+This game lets you play Hangman without witnessing the horror of a man being hanged!

 You have 5 lives to guess the random word.